kieva290/book-management-system/README.md

 its crucial to first build the target JAR file "book-management-system-0.0.1-SNAPSHOT.jar", which is gets stored inside the target folder

-from the root folder for the project this command "mvn clean build", will build the application and create JAR file first
+from the root folder for the project this command "mvn clean install", will build the application and create JAR file first

 ### Dockerized Environment